opeeyum/CS_Subjects/Graph_theory.md

 ![](/Images/complete_graph.png)

 ## 8. Difference between Walk, Trail, Path, Circuit and Cycle
-1. Walk - Alternating sequence of vertex and edges in a graph such that repetition of Edge and Vertex both is allowed.
+1. Walk - Alternating sequence of vertex and edges in a graph, *starting and ending on a vertex*, such that repetition of Edge and Vertex both is allowed.
    - If Walk starts and ends in same vertex then that walk is termed as **Closed Walk**.
    - Number of *edges* in a walk are equivalent to the length of the walk.